logone72/logone72.github.io/README.md

 # logone72.github.io

-vitepress powered dev blog by logone72
+A developer blog by Logone72, powered by [VitePress](https://vitepress.dev/).

 ## link